Chart Color Schemes

 Double Bay - Darling Point has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 62 such projects that are expected to impact the area.
-Notable projects include the Eastern Suburbs Railway Line, Double Bay Centre Planning & Urban Design Strategy, InterContinental Double Bay $1 Billion Mixed-Use Redevelopment, and One Darling Point.
-The following list details those projects likely to be most relevant.
+AreaSearch has identified 62 projects that could impact the area, with key ones being Eastern Suburbs Railway Line, Double Bay Centre Planning & Urban Design Strategy, InterContinental Double Bay $1 Billion Mixed-Use Redevelopment, and One Darling Point.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.